 Punctuality is also very important.
 Children who arrive late don’t settle into the school day and can be uncertain of what is expected of them.
 Lessons start on time at Clavering, so children need to be on time in order to learn!

 We all want Clavering children to achieve, develop positive attitudes to learning and be happy and fulfilled now and in later life.
 We can only achieve this with the support of parents.

-School begins at 8.55am for Key Stage One and Key Stage Two pupils.
-Children arriving to school after this time must report to the school office to complete their registration.
+School begins at 8.55am for Key Stage One and Key Stage Two pupils; however, nearly every pupil in Key Stages One and Two attend our 'Get Up, Get Active' sessions that begin at 8:40am.
+Children arriving to school after 8:55am must report to the school office to complete their registration.
 Children arriving between 8.55am and 9.15am will be counted as being present, but late for school.
 It is important that your child is punctual, as lateness is disruptive to your child’s progress and to other pupils’ learning.

 Government regulations require that schools must report absences.
 We require a telephone call to the school office as soon as your child is absent from school.
 In addition to this, we also need a note to be sent with your child when he/she returns to school.
 The teacher will authorise the absence in the vast majority of cases.
 Without notification, however, your child's absence is classified as unauthorised.
 Truancy is not a problem in our school.